emmamglass/Bacterial_Pathogens_GENRE_Database/README.md

 Reaction_annotations.py takes a list of species specific genes and converts them into KEGG orthologs by interfacing with KEGG.
 If a given essential gene is not found in the KEGG database, NA will be inserted in its place.

+## essentialgenes.py usage

+This is an UNFINISHED program to determine the essential genes across all pathobionts in PATHGENN.
+Will work on uploading a newer version.

+## fastaextractor.py usage

+This program takes the input as a .fasta file with ALL geome annotations in the singular .fasta file.
+This program then separates each individual annotated genome .fasta file into its own file with the title as it's NCBI taxid.

+## flux_sampling_rivanna.py usage

+This program performs flux sampling for all models in a given folder.
+This version was used on the UVA supercomputer system Rivanna.

+## fluxjobcreator.py usage

+This program writes a .slurm job to be used on the supercomputer.
+It creates paralell processes for flux sampling of each model.
+This can be added to a .slurm script.

+## fluxsampling_pseudomonas.py usage

+This program was adapted from fluxsampling.py above to be used specifically on pseudomonas aeruginosa isolates.
+This was used as part of a project in one of my classes.

+## gapsplit.py usage

+This program was NOT written by me.
+This program was created in Paul Jensen's group and is used for more efficient and better flux sampling.
+It is necessary to contain in this folder since many programs in this folder utilize this tool.

+## gene_to_KO.py usage

+gene_to_KO.py usage converts KEGG genes to KO values.

+## genesrxnmetabolitesfig.py usage

+genesrxnsmetabolitesfig.py takes an input called phyluminfo.csv which contains taxonomic class information, and the number of genes, metabolites, and reactions in each model.
+This program then creates a sereies of boxplots that describe the number and range of genes reactions and metabolites in each PATHGENN model.

+## genome_features.py usage

+genome_features.py takes an input of PATRIC genome ids in a .txt file and annotates each genome using the RAST annotation server.
+The result is one .fasta file containing annotations for each genome, which then can be separated using fastaextractor.py

+## genome_features_dna.py usage

+genome_features_dna.py takes an input of PATRIC genome ids in a .txt file and annotates the rRNA sequences of each genome using the RAST annotation server.
+This can be used to annotate the genome for 16s rRNA sequences

+## gettaxonomy.py usage

+geettaxonomy.py takes an input of NCBI taxids and gets their specified taxonomy information.
+Then it saves that information to a .csv file

+## k20.py usage

+k20.py is not a very useful program. pay it no mind

+## metabolicphylogeny.py usage

+metabolicphylogeny.py reads all .sbml in the folder and then can perform a variety of tasks.
+It will make a list of all present reactions across the models.
+The 'panreactome'.
+Then, it will make an empty dataframe based on the columns being the panreactome, and the rows being the taxids for each strain.
+Additionally, it will populate the dataframe with 1s or 0s based on if a given reaction is present in a given strain.
+Then, it can calculate the jaccard distance between two pairs of pathobionts, and create a pairwise similarity dataframe.
+Additionally, it can create a reaction presence heatmap, perform nmds on reaction presence, and finally, perform kmenas clustering.